 If in doubt – ask the staff – they are there to help you!

 British Rail sandwiches used to be a standing joke in this country, but time has moved on, and the food served on trains has improved a little.
-The problem is that you can’t guarantee the food trolley service or the buffet car will operate.
+The problem is that you can’t guarantee the food trolley service or the buffet car will operate when travelling around Britain by train.
 Sometimes the train is too busy, there’s a staff shortage, or there’s some other problem.

 Rail companies in the UK carry out most of their maintenance works overnight and at weekends, to minimise passenger disruption.
 Or is it to maximise staff overtime pay?

-If your line is closed due to maintenance works, you may be offloaded onto a ‘rail replacement bus’ instead – be aware that these connections are much slower than trains!
+If your line is closed due to maintenance works, you may be offloaded onto the pure hell of a ‘rail replacement bus’ instead – be aware that these connections are much slower than trains!

 In Britain, few people have aircon in their homes, and some trains don’t have it either.
 You might have to open windows for ventilation.